RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-find-states.md

 ### Adjust states to data
 {: .no_toc }

-Adjusting states to data consists in recalculating states without modifying the number of states and state transitions.
+Adjusting states to data consists in recalculating states without modifying state transitions.
-States are recalculated as the average data behind each state.
+States are recalculated as the average data behind each segment of the state trajectory.

-This method is useful to obtain more representative states when using fix state values with the Threshold method.
+This method is useful to obtain more representative states when using predefined levels, *e. g.* with the Threshold method.

 ### Find shared transitions